-their critical thinking and analytical abilities.
-Thus, this novel method to integrate climate education with the core curriculum has the opportunity to positively impact learning outcomes of our current educational system by further enhancing the general preparedness of the future generation in addressing problems of climate change.
+(https://cleanet.org/index.html), University Corporation for Atmospheric Research critical thinking and analytical abilities.
+Thus, this novel method, which integrates climate education with the core curriculum, can have a positive impact on learning outcomes of our current educational system by further enhancing the general preparedness of the future generation in addressing problems of climate change.